-Alaverdi is located in the northeastern part of Armenia in Lori region, on the bank of the Debed River Gorge and on the Sanahin plateau.
-The city is located at an altitude of 1000 meters above sea level, surrounded by high mountains and green forests.
-It is an industrial and important trade center of Northern Armenia.
+The town of Alaverdi is in the northeastern part of Armenia in Lori region.
+It is located on the slopes of the Debed River Gorge and on the Sanahin Plateau.
+The town is located at an altitude of 1000 meters above sea level and is surrounded by high mountains and green forests.
+It is an industrial and important trade centre in the North of Armenia.

-During the medieval period, the city had the names "Manasgomer" or "Manits Gom".
-Alaverdi was settled in the 2nd millennium BC, because of that the trade center of Armenia is rich with many historical monuments and churches.
+During the medieval period, the area around the present-day Alaverdi was known as "Manasgomer" or "Manits Gom".
+The area was inhabited in the 2nd millennium BC, therefore it is rich with historical monuments.

 Haghpat is medieval monastery complex located in Haghpat town Lori Region.
 Haghpat monastery was built in 10th century.
 Haghpat was eminent spiritual and cultural center of Armenia.Read More